luotigerlsx/kubeflow-pipeline-tutorial-ptt/06_Pipeline_with_TFX_and_AI_Platform/README.md

-# Orchestrating model training and deployment with TFX and Cloud AI Platform
+a# Orchestrating model training and deployment with TFX and Cloud AI Platform

 In this lab you will develop, deploy and run a TFX pipeline that uses Kubeflow Pipelines for orchestration and Cloud Dataflow and Cloud AI Platform for data processing, training, and deployment: